Jacopo Inghirami: Career

 Born to an influential family in Volterra in July 1565, Jacopo was orphaned as a teenager.
 He was educated at the Palazzo della Carovana in Pisa and in 1581 joined the navy of the Knights of Saint Stephen - a militia created by Cosimo I de' Medici to fight the Ottoman Empire.
 Inghirami served on the order's galleys in the Mediterranean for some years before taking his first command.
 In the 1590s, he left the navy temporarily to fight for Philippe Emmanuel de Lorraine of the Catholic League during the religious wars in France.
 Upon his return to Tuscany, Inghirami rejoined the Tuscan navy, undertaking both military engagements and diplomatic missions for the Grand Duchy (such as that in 1600 when commanding the galley transporting the Grand Duke's daughter, Marie de' Medici, to marry Henry IV of France).

 In 1602, during the "Long War", he led a successful operation which resulted in a large number of Ottoman prisoners and the liberation of Christian captives.
 Following this action, he was appointed admiral of the fleet in 1603 by Ferdinando I de' Medici, Grand Duke of Tuscany.

+For the coming decade, the Tuscan fleet (under Inghirami) engaged Ottoman shipping and Berber pirates in the Mediterranean.
+In 1603, commanding five Tuscan galleys, he defeated an Algerian-Tunisian flotilla commanded by corsair Amurat Reis near Sardinia, routing them with his superior artillery and capturing the Tunisian flagship.

+Inghirami's successes also reached Turkish waters.
+He sacked the fortresses of Preveza in 1605 and Finike in 1606, and after a failure in invading Cyprus in 1607, they successfully took Bona (Annaba) in modern-day Algeria.
+He followed by raiding in Anatolia in 1612 and 1613.

-For the coming decade, the Tuscan fleet (under Inghirami) engaged Ottoman shipping and Berber pirates in the Mediterranean, with several successes – including the taking in 1607 of Bona (Annaba) in modern-day Algeria.
-As admiral, Inghirami also liaised with the Catholic allies of the Grand Duchy in the Mediterranean (including representatives of the fleets of France and later Spain), and also with the Medici family's North African allies.
-(Including emir Fakhr-al-Din II, whom Inghirmani carried to Messina during the emir's exile from Lebanon).
+As admiral, Inghirami also liaised with the Catholic allies of the Grand Duchy in the Mediterranean (including representatives of the fleets of France and later Spain), and also with the Medici family's North African allies (including emir Fakhr-al-Din II, whom Inghirmani carried to Messina, where he was received by Viceroy Pedro Téllez-Girón, Duke of Osuna, during the emir's exile from Lebanon).

-In 1616 Cosimo II de' Medici awarded Inghirami the title of Marquis, and later appointed him Governor of Livorno.
+In May 1616, Inghirami sailed with five galleys until Negroponte, where he captured the flagship of Mytilene and a ship carrying rich tribute from Alexandria.
+Upon his return, he defeated Amurat Reis and his six Algerian galleys again near Castelrosso.
+The same year, Cosimo II de' Medici awarded Inghirami the title of Marquis, and later appointed him Governor of Livorno.
 He remained governor until 1621 when he assumed command of the fleet again.
 He held this position until his death in Volterra on 3 January 1624.
 He is buried in the Chapel of St. Paul in the Cathedral of Volterra (the chapel had been commissioned by Inghirami himself in 1605).